 Staph Infections in the Hospital

 Staph germs are mostly spread by skin-to-skin contact (touching).
-A doctor, nurse, other health care provider, or even visitors may have staph germs on their body and then spread them to a patient.
+Health care providers or even visitors may have staph germs on their body and then spread them to a patient.
 This can happen when:

-- A provider carries staph on the skin as normal bacteria.
+- A provider or visitor carries staph on the skin as normal bacteria.

-- A doctor, nurse, other provider, or visitor touches a person who has a staph infection.
+- A provider or visitor touches a person who has a staph infection.

-- A person develops a staph infection at home and brings this germ to the hospital.
+- A provider or visitor develops a staph infection at home and brings this germ to the hospital.
 If the person then touches another person without washing their hands first, the staph germs may spread.

 Also, a patient may have a staph infection before coming to the hospital.
 This can occur without the person even being aware of it.